Manufacturing Engineering Program

 Master of Engineering - Practice-oriented Project

-The student and the academic advisor define the practice-oriented project.
+The student and the project advisor define the practice-oriented project.
 At the end of the project experience, the student should demonstrate not only proficiency of operating certain manufacturing processes, but also the capability to improve the process.
 At the end of the MEng program, a presentation and a report documenting the practice-oriented project are required.
 The student should register the practice-oriented project (Report Format) as XX 5000 Special Problems in which XX refers to the department (e.g., ME 5000) with which the student's major advisor is affiliated.

-• Maximum of 6 credit hours of 3000 level courses are allowed only by approval from the student's graduate committee.
+• Maximum of 3 credit hours of 3000 level courses are allowed only by approval from the student's graduate committee.

 • Core Course Requirements for students with a cross B.S.-M.S. degree